boazbk/tcs/lec_19_cryptography.md

 * __Alice:__ Given $g',z$, Alice recovers $x$ by outputting $rep(g'^a \mod p) \oplus z$.

 The correctness of the protocol follows from the simple fact that $(g^a)^b = (g^b)^a$ for every $g,a,b$ and this still holds if we work modulo $p$.
-Its security  The  relies on the computational assumption that computing this map is hard, even in a certain "average case" sense (this computational assumption is known as the [Decisional Diffie Hellman assumption](https://en.wikipedia.org/wiki/Decisional_Diffie%E2%80%93Hellman_assumption)).
+Its security relies on the computational assumption that computing this map is hard, even in a certain "average case" sense (this computational assumption is known as the [Decisional Diffie Hellman assumption](https://en.wikipedia.org/wiki/Decisional_Diffie%E2%80%93Hellman_assumption)).
 The Diffie-Hellman key exchange protocol can be thought of as a public key encryption where the Alice's first message is the public key, and Bob's message is the encryption.

 One can think of the Diffie-Hellman protocol as being based on a "trapdoor pseudorandom generator" whereas the triple $g^a,g^{b},g^{ab}$ looks "random" to someone that doesn't know $a$, but someone that does know $a$ can see that raising the second element to the $a$-th power yields the third element.